corda/corda/docs/source/building-against-master.rst

 To work against the Master branch, proceed as follows:

+1. Clone the `Corda repository <https://github.com/corda/corda>`_

-1. Open a terminal window in the folder where you cloned the `Corda repository <https://github.com/corda/corda>`_
+1. Open a terminal window in the folder where you cloned the Corda repository

 2. Use the following command to check out the latest master branch: